We are often asked what photo and video equipment we use. We thought it was high time to give you a little recap on this subject.

 We immediately bought in addition, a small lens Olympus 14-42mm "Pancake" (28-84mm equivalent).
 Why Pancake?
-Because it is really flat!
-So even if at the focal length (its zoom), it duplicates the 14-150mm, its usefulness lies in its compactness.
-You can literally put the camera in your pocket when this lens is installed.
-We use it in town, when we want to be discreet wherever we go for a walk and we don't want to be too crowded.
+Because it really is flat!
+So even if in terms of its focal length (its zoom), it duplicates the 14-150mm, its usefulness lies in its compactness.
+You can literally put the camera in your pocket when this lens is attached.
+We use it in town, when we want to be discreet wherever we go for a walk and when we don't want to get too cluttered.
 Its quality is not exceptional but it does its job very well.

 After two years, we have invested (yes that's the right word), in a wide angle of the range Olympus Pro: the 7-14mm (14-28mm equivalent), F2.8.
 A real tropicalized racing beast, with an all-metal construction and a disengageable manual focus ring with stop.
 Perfect for large landscapes and low light photos.
 We use it among other things for all our night photos!

 In California, we had the opportunity to buy an exhibition model at a very low price (around a hundred euros).
-The opportunity was too good and a little Panasonic 25mm fixed focus (50mm equivalent) F1.7 has therefore joined the family (remember that they share the same format with Olympus).
-It is compact, with a very large opening, we particularly like it for bright portraits.
-By cons it is not tropicalized at this price there of course ...
+The opportunity was too good and a little Panasonic 25mm fixed focus (50mm equivalent) F1.7 has therefore joined the family (remember that it shares the same format with Olympus).
+It is compact, with a very large aperture, we particularly like it for bright portraits.
+On the other hand, it is not tropicalized at this price of course...

-And finally the last of the band, bought second-hand very recently in the summer of 2019 just before going to Alaska: a telephoto lens Olympus 75-300mm (equivalent 150-600mm) f4.8-6.7.
-It is not a high-end, far from it, there is no tropicalization, it is not in metal like those of the Pro range but it does the job that is asked of it, zoom to be closer to nature without disturbing it!
+And finally the last of the band, bought second-hand very recently in the summer of 2019 just before going to Alaska: a telephoto lens Olympus 75-300mm (150-600mm equivalent) f4.8-6.7.
+It's not top of the range, far from it, there's no tropicalization, it's not made of metal like those in the Pro range, but it does the job it's asked to do, zoom in for be closer to nature without disturbing it!

 To keep all these beautiful people warm, finally especially safe from blows and dust, we ordered a lens cover pack, there are for all sizes and different colors.